shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ## Variations between different supported radios

-Not all the supported radios have the same number of buttons, or the same size screen, hence there are some differences when operating radios other than the Radioddity GD-77
+Not all the supported radios have the same number of buttons, or the same size screen, hence there are some differences when operating radios other than the Radioddity GD-77.

-* The Baofeng DM-1801 / DM-860 has a dedicated **MR/VFO** button, which is used to change between Channel and VFO mode, in place of pressing the **Red** menu key
-* The Baofeng DM-1801 / DM-860 has a dedicated **A/B** button, which is used to change between VFO A and B, in place of pressing the quick menu via the **Orange** button on the top of the radio
+Also, not all radios support all the functionality

+* The Baofeng RD-5R / DM-5R USB hardware will not support USB connections while the radio is transmitting, so it is not possible to use Hotspot mode on this radio.

 * The Baofeng RD-5R / DM-5R does not have left or right arrow buttons, so the **A/B** button is used to replace the left arrow and the "Band" button is used to replace the right arrow
 * The Baofeng RD-5R / DM-5R does not the **Orange** button, and its functionality has been similated by using a Long press on the orange coloured **MR/VFO** button
 * The Baofeng RD-5R / DM-5R has 2 buttons on the side, but their position is different from the GD-77 and DM-1801.
 The button above the PTT is used as the "Black" button on the side of the GD-77, also know as button SK1.
 The button below the PTT is used as the **Blue** button, also know as SK2.

+* The Baofeng RD-5R / DM-5R does not work well as a Hotspot, because its RF output is impure and seems to cause RFI problems with the Raspberry Pi and possibly other host systems, causing the USB connection to fail.

+* The Radioddity GD-77S does not have a keypad or screen, hence its operation is completely different from the other supported radios that have a screen.

+See the appendix on GD-77S operation (#gd-77s-operation)

+* The Baofeng DM-1801 / DM-860 has a dedicated **MR/VFO** button, which is used to change between Channel and VFO mode, in place of pressing the **Red** menu key
+* The Baofeng DM-1801 / DM-860 has a dedicated **A/B** button, which is used to change between VFO A and B, in place of pressing the quick menu via the **Orange** button on the top of the radio

 ## Main screens (VFO and Channel screens)